stexcore/api-engine/README.md

 ---

 Schemas are one of the most powerful ways to enforce stability, safety, and consistency across your API endpoints — with zero runtime ambiguity.

 ---

+> ℹ️ Schemas are automatically validated at runtime.
+If no HTTP method is defined (e.g. `GET`, `POST`, etc.) or any schema field is malformed, the engine logs a clear diagnostic tied to the affected route path.

+---